HazyResearch/deepdive/doc/index.md

 ### What does DeepDive do?

-DeepDive is a system to cope with **dark data**.
-Like dark matter, dark data is the great mass of data buried in text, tables, figures, and images, which lacks structure and so is essentially unprocessable by modern analytics software.
+DeepDive is a system to extract value from **dark data**.
+Like dark matter, dark data is the great mass of data buried in text, tables, figures, and images, which lacks structure and so is essentially unprocessable by existing software.
 DeepDive helps bring dark data to light by creating structured data (SQL tables) from unstructured information (text documents) and integrate such data with an existing structured database.
 DeepDive is used to extract sophisticated relationships between entities and make inferences about facts involving those entities.
 DeepDive helps one process a wide variety of dark data and put the results into a database.
 Once in a database, one can use a variety of standard tools that consume structured data, e.g., visualization tools like Tablaeu or analytics tools like Excel.

 ### What is DeepDive?